 Mike Richards scandal

-Jeopardy! experience a lot of drama over the summer related to Mike’s job as host.
-Mike was an Executive Producer on the show when he was named permanent host in August.
+Jeopardy! experienced a lot of drama in the summer of 2021 related to Mike’s job as host.
+Mike was an Executive Producer on the show when he was named permanent host in August 2021.
 However, he announced he was stepping down as the host of the syndicated game show on Aug.
 20 following intense backlash and the resurfacing of past controversies.
 The decision came only days after The Ringer published a report that included controversial comments made by Mike on The Randumb Showpodcast in 2013 and 2014.
 In one episode, he called his co-host and former assistant Beth Triffon a “booth ho” and “booth slut.”
 In a 2014 episode, Mike said one-piece swimsuits made women look “really frumpy and overweight.”
 After these comments surfaced, the podcast was taken down and he apologized in a statement.

 Prior to the podcast scandal, Mike had to address past harassment and discrimination lawsuits during his time as an executive producer on The Price Is Right.
 In a statement to The Wrap, Mike responded to former model Brandi Cochran’s lawsuit.
 Brandi claimed producers allegedly harassed her after she revealed she was pregnant and was allegedly fired after her maternity leave.
 “I would not say anything to disrespect anyone’s pregnancy and have always supported my colleagues on their parenting journeys,” Mike said.
 “During my tenure, our female cast members welcomed seven beautiful children.
 We embraced and celebrated each pregnancy and birth both in front of and behind the camera.”
 Model Lanisha Cole alleged Mike and another producer spoke abusively towards her in a 2011 sexual harassment lawsuit.
 Mike was later dropped as a defendant in the lawsuit, and it was settled in 2013.